PauFusco/warframemarket_app/README.md

 ## Item
 Here is shown the item you searched and tells you important info about it, such as the items necessary to build it (if aplicable) and its cost.
 This also lets you access the individual parts' screen.
+You can also access the wiki of said item through a button on the top of the screen.

 It also gives you access to the other 2 screens.